nuxeo/doc.nuxeo.com-content/src/corg/working-on-nuxeo-sources/unit-testing.md

 @Features(CoreFeature.class)
 public class PlatformFeature extends SimpleFeature {
 }
 ```

-To list the required you must use the `@Features` annotation on your own feature.
-You noticed that `@Deploy` annotation is supported on features too (this is not the case of other annotations - in fact it depends on how the feature that provide the annotation is scanning for them).
+To list the required features you must use the `@Features` annotation on your own feature. `@Deploy` annotation is supported on features too (this is not the case for other annotations -- in fact it depends on how the feature that provides the annotation is scanning for them).

 If you need more control you can refer to sources and/or existing feature implementations.
-Below you can find some typical use case you may need when implementing a feature:
+Below you can find some typical use cases you may need when implementing a feature:

 ### Custom Configuration Annotations and Guice Injection Providers